WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenberg-dispatch-ript-sipdiffs.md

 provide an alternative to the Session Initiation Protocol (SIP) [@?RFC3261] for several use cases.

-This leads to two important questions - how is RIPT different and why?
+This leads to three important questions:

+1. How is RIPT different from SIP and why?
+2. How much should be standardized, and how much should be proprietary?
-And,  how much of SIP do those two specifications replace?
-This document answers the first question, and then presents an analysis across the set of SIP specifications, and categorizes each specification as one of three types:
+3. How much of SIP do those two specifications replace?

+This document answers these questions.

+For the third question, it presents an analysis across the set of SIP specifications, and categorizes each specification as one of three types:

 1. the two RIPT documents replace the document in whole with similar